SOC INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that Sable Offshore Corp. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

-NEW YORK, Aug.
-25, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Sable Offshore Corp. (“Sable” or “the Company”) (NYSE: SOC) and certain of its officers.
+NEW YORK, Sept.
+01, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Sable Offshore Corp. (“Sable” or “the Company”) (NYSE: SOC) and certain of its officers.

 Class Definition